-Received: 20 January, 2019 Revised: 3 February, 2019 Accepted: 17 February, 2019 Island by mistake when the magic shield camouflaging the area of the Paradise Island weakens.
+Received: 20 January, 2019 Revised: 3 February, 2019 Accepted: 17 February, 2019 also a spy, enters the area of the Paradise Island by mistake when the magic shield camouflaging the area of the Paradise Island weakens.
 Captain Steve Trevor eventually becomes Diana's love interest and accompanies her in searching for Ares who is in the men's world.
 Diana, now taking the role as Wonder Woman, is willing to hunt Ares and kill him, so that the great war could end.

 Wonder Woman (Jenkins, 2017) is a superhero film based on a comic published by DC Comics and firstly appeared in 1941.
 The popularity of Wonder Woman as a comic character makes it was adapted to a television series portrayed by Lynda Carter in 1975-1979.
-Carter's Wonder Woman successful in shifting girls' idol from blondehaired and blue-eyed Barbie to a brunettehaired and dark-eyed Wonder Woman which at the same time sets a new beauty standard for the girls and promotes the outstanding quality of an ideal woman: self-reliant; independent; and powerful.
-Therefore.
-Wonder Woman, created by psychologist William Moulton Marston, is often associated with the feminism movement proliferates in the middle of the twentieth century.
+Wonder Carter's Woman was successful in shifting girls' idol from blondehaired and blue-eyed Barbie to a brunettehaired and dark-eyed Wonder Woman which at the same time sets a new beauty standard for the girls and promotes the outstanding quality of an ideal woman: self-reliant; independent; and powerful.
+Therefore, Wonder Woman, created by psychologist William Moulton Marston, is often associated feminism movement with the which proliferates in the middle of the twentieth century.

 When Wonder Woman was only a comic character, she appeared on the first issue of Ms. Magazine in 1972 underneath a banner "Wonder Woman for President" (Kilkenny, 2017).
 Ms. Magazine is an American feminist magazine founded by feminists Gloria Steinem and Dorothy Pitman Hughes.
 Thus, the appearance of Wonder Woman in Ms. Magazine in 1972 implied how the hero became a symbol for the second-wave feminism.
-Ms. Magazine featuring Wonder Woman has become an influential moment until present days.
+Ms. Magazine featuring Wonder

+Woman has become an influential moment until present days.